ArkadiiPolyudov/ArkadiiPolyudov/README.md

 - 👋 Hi, I’m @ArkadiiPolyudov
 - 👀 I’m interested in devops and backend
-- 🌱 I’m currently learning devops
+- 🌱 I’m currently learning devops and go
 - 📫 How to reach me: @arkadiipolyudov (telegram)

 <!---